 What is a Limited by Guarantee Company (LBG)?

-A Limited by Guarantee Company is a not-for-profit company, or a charity company.
+A Limited by Guarantee Company is usually a not-for-profit company, or a charity company.

 What do I need for a Limited By Guarantee Company?

 A Limited by Guarantee Company must have at least three (3) directors (of which the majority reside in Australia), one (1) secretary (of which 1 must reside in Australia) and one (1) member (can reside in Australia or overseas).
-It must also have a Guarantee amount and can have Objects in its constitution.
+It must also have a members guarantee amount and should have its objectives listed in its constitution.

 Does a Limited by Guarantee Company have Shareholders?

 No, LBG Companies have members who agree to an amount to pay to the Company on winding up.
 This is known as the Members Guarantee.
-There are no shares alloted thus no share certificates issued
+There are no shares alloted thus no share certificates issued.

 Will the Patricia Holdings Limited By Guarantee Constitution allow me to register as a charity?